-TEXT MESSAGE DESCRIPTION / COMMENTS 15 V Power Supply Overload Customer terminal power supply has been overloaded.
+TEXT MESSAGE DESCRIPTION / COMMENTS NOTES 15 V Power Supply Overload Customer terminal power supply has been overloaded.
 Cycle power or wait for fault delay to reset. ( Restart Delay 2 ) AUX1 Latch Fault Switch connected to AUX1 input has opened.
 Drive will remain off until fault is cleared.
 No auto restart allowed.
-See parameter AUX1 SELECT in Table 17 for details.
+See parameter AUX1 SELECT in Table 13 for details.
 AUX2 Latch Fault Switch connected to AUX2 input has opened.
 Drive will remain off until fault is cleared.
 No auto restart allowed.
-See parameter AUX2 SELECT in Table 17 for details.
+See parameter AUX2 SELECT in Table 13 for details.
 P,1 AUX3 Latch Fault Switch connected to AUX3 input has opened.
 Drive will remain off until fault is cleared.
 No auto restart allowed.
-See parameter AUX3 SELECT in Table 17 for details.
+See parameter AUX3 SELECT in Table 13 for details.
 P,1 AUX4 Latch Fault Switch connected to AUX4 input has opened.
 Drive will remain off until fault is cleared.
 No auto restart allowed.
-See parameter AUX4 SELECT in Table 17 for details.
+See parameter AUX4 SELECT in Table 13 for details.
 P,1 AuxPower Output Fault The auxiliary output inverter module has experienced a sudden high current.
 Check for short circuit on the load.
 1 AuxPower Overload AuxPower current has exceeded the value set by Auxpower Current Limit 2 Broken Pipe Fault Indicates the possibility of a broken pipe.
-Fault is triggered by a large drop in pressure.
-Check the settings of the parameter Broken Pipe psi to eliminate the possibility of nuisance fault.
-1 Bus Overvoltage Sudden and severe regenerative power under high line voltage conditions may result in bus overvoltage.
+Fault is triggered by a large drop Bus Overvoltage Sudden and severe regenerative power under high line voltage conditions may result in bus overvoltage.
 Check line voltage or consider increasing ramp up and ramp down times.
-2 Bus Voltage Unbalance The DC bus voltages are more than 10% unbalanced.
+Bus Voltage Unbalance The DC bus voltages are more than 10% unbalanced.
 Can be caused by bus cap failure.
 1 CM Connection Fail Cables to current measurement boards have been disconnected.
 Check RJ45 cables.
 Current Unbalance Motor current unbalance has exceeded the limit set by parameter Current Unbalance .
 Check motor load for normal operation or increase current unbalance limit.
 P, 2 Defect Hall Snsr This is likely a connection issue with the hall sensor board.
 Power the system down, check the connections to the hall sensor PCB (blue cubes with wires/bus bars running through them).
 Power up the system.
 If this does not clear the fault, please contact customer service.
 A Hall PCB may need to be replaced.
 Dry Well Current Motor current has fallen below the value set by parameter Dry Well Current .
 Commonly used to detect dry well condition.
-P, 2 Dry Well KW Real power in kW consumed by the motor load has fallen below the limit set by parameter Dry Well KW .
+P, 2 Dry Well KW Power in kW consumed by the motor load has fallen below the limit set by parameter Dry Well KW .
 Commonly used to detect dry well condition.
-P, 2 Ground Fault A fault between an output line and earth has been detected.
+P, 2 EEPROM Error Parameters are not being properly stored to the EEPROM.
+A firmware update or new control board may be needed.
+Contact factory.
+Ground Fault A fault between an output line and earth has been detected.
 Immediately disconnect input power and check output lines with a megger to verify a fault.
 Nuisance trip is a possibility.
 Sensitivity of fault detection can be adjusted by the Operating Parameter Ground Fault Detect Sensitivity .
-See Table 15 for details.
+See Table 11 for details.
 1